tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 **Bug fixing**

-- Fixed the issue where group conversations were occasionally lost during the switch of the mini program between the foreground and background.
+- Fixed the issue where group conversations were occasionally lost during the switch between the foreground and background.
 - Fixed the issue where the `lastMessage` of a one-to-one conversation was abnormally updated.

 ### 2.20.0 @2022.6.9

 **New features**

-- Added [modifyMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#modifyMessage) to support message modification.
+- Added [modifyMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#modifyMessage) to modify a message.
 - Added [getMessageListHopping](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getMessageListHopping) to pull the conversation message list by specified sequence or time range.
-- Supported read receipts for one or more one-to-one messages (supported only by the Ultimate edition).
+- Supported read receipts for one or more one-to-one messages (Ultimate edition required).
 - Added the `isPeerRead` field for `lastMessage` of a one-to-one conversation to indicate whether a message was read by the receiver.
 - Excluded group tips from the unread count of a conversation.
-- Added [TIM.TYPES.KICKED_OUT_REST_API](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.KICKED_OUT_REST_API) to support kickout through the RESTful API.
+- Added [TIM.TYPES.KICKED_OUT_REST_API](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.KICKED_OUT_REST_API) to support the RESTful API [Invalidating Account Login States](https://intl.cloud.tencent.com/document/product/1047/34957).

 **Changes**